 - pain is not relieved with prescribed pain medications

 - bleeding continues to saturate the cotton or gauze pads

 - swelling is asymmetric (uneven) or sudden over one to two hours

 - temperature is greater than 101.0°F by mouth

 - nausea and vomiting persist, despite taking anti-nausea medication

 Get the Best Rhinoplasty in Denver

 If you’ve been searching for ‘rhinoplasty denver,’ we have the answer!
-There are few rhinoplasty surgeons in Denver, if any, with more training and experience than Randolph C. Robinson, MD, DDS, FAACS.
+There are few cosmetic facial surgeons in Denver, if any, with more training and experience than Randolph C. Robinson, MD, DDS, FAACS.
 Schedule your free cosmetic consultation today to discuss the details of your rhinoplasty procedure at Robinson Cosmetic Surgery.